sunsibar/docs-software_devel/book/software_devel/docker.md

 Notice as soon as we run the container, Docker runs our `ls` command, revealing `new_file1` was already present.
 This was part of the container build.

-Docker has a concept of layers.
-Every line we add to the Dockerfile that begins with one of the Dockerfile keywords (denoted in ALL CAPS) will add a new layer, which is conveniently cached by the [Docker daemon](https://docs.docker.com/engine/reference/commandline/dockerd/).
-If we change some lines in a large Dockerfile, Docker will only need to rerun the lines that have changed.
+Docker has a concept of [layers](https://docs.docker.com/storage/storagedriver/#images-and-layers).
+Every instruction we add to the Dockerfile beginning with a [Dockerfile keyword](https://docs.docker.com/engine/reference/builder/#from) (which is always CAPITALIZED) will add a new layer, which is conveniently cached by the [Docker daemon](https://docs.docker.com/engine/reference/commandline/dockerd/).
+If we modify some lines in a Dockerfile, Docker will only need to rebuild starting from the first modified instruction.
 Let’s have a look:

 ```
 FROM dapne/duck                             # Defines the base container